Wisconsin, North Texas clash for spot in NIT championship

 The Badgers (20-14) rallied past Oregon 61-58 in Eugene, while the Mean Green (29-7) outlasted Oklahoma State in overtime, 65-59, in Stillwater.

-Close games have been a staple of Wisconsin’s season, as they’ve played in an NCAA-leading 20 contests decided by five points are fewer.
+Close games have been a staple of Wisconsin’s season, as they’ve played in an NCAA-leading 20 contests decided by five points or fewer.
 The Badgers are 13-7 in such games.

 “This group has been through a lot this year, and there’s been a lot of rocky times,” coach Greg Gard said.
 “But one thing they’ve never done is flinch or quit.”